-You may find this number surprising, but there are more than 10,000 varieties of grapes grown around the world.
-And that number only refers to wine grapes!
+You may find this number surprising, but there are more than 10,000 varieties of grapes grown around the world!

 Grape leaves were used to stop bleeding from wounds, as well as to treat inflammation and provide pain relief.
 Folk healers were known to use the sap from grapevines to make ointments to treat skin and eye problems.
 Unripened grapes were used to soothe sore throats; ripe grapes were utilized for treating everything from infections to cholera, smallpox, nausea, and many other diseases.

 While the ancient Greeks and Romans didn’t have the biochemistry or medical knowledge to know why grapes helped in the healing process, they did know they worked.
 Today, we do have that knowledge, and have learned that the magic happens within the grape seeds.

 Within the humble grape seed exists highly concentrated levels of vitamin E, linoleic acid, flavonoids, and a chemical called oligomeric proanthocyanidin complex (thankfully abbreviated to OPC).
 Research has shown that this combination of ingredients found within grape seeds is a powerful antioxidant used for a variety of conditions, from heart disease to aging skin.

 The focus on treating aging skin is paramount, but it’s interesting to note that the ancient Greeks had it right about using the grape plant for medicinal purposes.
 One study provided firm evidence that grape seeds contained wound healing properties for skin.

 While most people who eat grapes discard the seeds, that is where all the healing properties are found; especially the natural plant compounds OPCs.
 Their ability to attack free radicals and protect the skin makes grape seed extract one of the key ingredients in many different cosmetic products.